SeedofWind-demo2017/NSQ_Stress_Test/README.md

 ###### NOTES FYI
 The Sqlite database i used is not optimized(actually terrible) for multi-threading usage.
 It might lock the database if you try to use too many threads.
 When that happens
 __Simply restart the local server__

-______________

-### Post Mortem
-###### Had fun with NSQ
-First i have to say, it's a fun project to do.
-I was not familiar with NSQ.
-It has some rather interesting design. compared to other brokers like RabbitMQ.
-Nsq is
-* designed with distributed feature in mind, this allows it to achieve rather good processing speed easily
-* very nice publish-subscribe model and thanks to this design, it seems can achieve much better availability compared to rabbit
-* ridiculously easy to setup
-* The only thing i might __complain__ is the Python library is not really low-level enough
-###### Things I learnt
-* Learnt how to use NSQ
-* Had a more in-depth look at Python multi-threading.
-Now due to the global lock, python is not really performant when it comes to multi-threading.
-In this case for a global dictionary, it is automatically thread-safe.
-You can see i manually implemented a lock.
-It's just for peace of mind
-There are ways to achieve a better performance in terms of multi-threading in python which i will discuss later

-###### Things i would do differently & Possible Improvements
-Given the limited time i have, i am __fairly satisfied__ with what i have here.
-However, quite a few improvements can be done to this program
-*  Use __react/angular__ to achieve component loading at client side
-    * You might observe the Django app at the client side is not too responsive, this is because under the hood it's firing off AJAX calls to update the table and charts
-    * A much better way is to use something like react to update individual component via a api call to signal the database model change

-*  Get better multi-threading performance
-    * Like i mentioned, it's not really performant to run multi-threading due to the global interpreter lock
-    * One option is to use a different implementation of Python, like Jython or IronPython.
-That way, you still get the benefits of having the Python language without having to deal with the GIL.
-However, you wouldn't have the ability to use the CPython-only libraries.

-*  This is __far beyond the scope__, but it will be extra fun to make it more real-life.
-That is to host NSQ on server(s) and simulate a real Async Task processing workflow.
-NSQ is optimized for multi-node processing.
-So this is the only one to do it a solid